c3g/GenPipes_Docs/docs/source/development/dev_guide.rst

 Prerequisites
 -------------

+Following are the key prerequisites for developing and using GenPipes:

 * Python 3.11.x or higher
 * Command line Linux tooling
 * Familiar with HPC, Cloud, deploying and using Python packages
-* Schedulers: Slurm, PBSPro, others
+* Schedulers: Slurm, PBS
 * GitHub CI/CD processes
 * Bioinformatics gene sequencing pipelines and protocols, design and readset file formats, result analysis tools

+See :ref:`GenPipes Checklist<docs_checklist>` for details.

 Get Started
 -----------

 #.
-Learn about how to :ref:`get involved<docs_get_involved>` with GenPipes and the process of making contributions to the project.
+Learn about how to :ref:`get involved<docs_contributing>` with GenPipes and the process of making contributions to the project.

 #.
 Refer to the latest :ref:`Release Notes<docs_release_notes>` to familiarize yourself with the latest GenPipes pipeline processes and protocol options.